 We provide training on immigration systems, political participation, cultural diversity and other areas relating to migrant people’s rights.
 In 2018, 700 people were provided with training and assistance by our integration team about combating racism and encouraging political participation.
 We also delivered more than 20 trainings to Citizens Information Centre staff, students and other professional bodies on immigration and related laws.

 Our first duty is to empower people from a migrant background to claim their own rights.
 We work closely with people to ensure their rights are upheld and wider law reform is achieved, providing helpline support to thousands and more specialised legal support to those who need it.
 We also provide training for migrant people, supporting effective integration and provide a platform for migrants to reclaim their own rights.

 With migrants and their communities to achieve their rights.

-With partner organisations nationally, internationally and regionally to maximise the impact of our advocacy and campaigns, and ensure we adopt the most effective approaches to deliver real change.
+With partner civil society organisations regionally, nationally and internationally to maximise the impact of our advocacy and campaigns, and ensure we adopt the most effective approaches to deliver real change.

-With local and national County Councils, Government bodies and State agencies to support and educate, and to seek policy and legislative change to benefit the migrant population in Ireland.
+With local authorities, Government bodies and State agencies to support and educate, and to seek policy and legislative change to benefit the migrant population in Ireland.